Bees For Peace

 • Rooftop garden design by Emily Qin

-• Sunny and partial shade garden design by Olivia Kreutze
+• Sunny and partial shade garden design by Olivia Kreutzer

 • Shady spot garden design by Kezia Wei